SND96/paper-a-week/content/papers/Experience Replay for continual learning.md

 **Extensions**

-* Algorithm that both remember and selectively forget certain tasks that are no longer needed or have changed drastically.
+* Algorithm that both remembers and selectively forgets certain tasks that are no longer needed or have changed drastically.
 * This happens when the action space of a task is changed during training and hence the agent needs to overwrite previously learned skills.